milesharris/rogue-like/common/README.md

 Currently, it contains the `grid` module, which:
 Implements the map used by the nuggets game and encapsulates all functions that create, delete, or modify the in-game map.

+It also contains the `player` module, which:
+Implements a suite of functions to handle actions involving player.
+It defines a player struct, and provides functions to change that player's attributes.

 ### Usage

 To build common.a, run `make`.
+To run the grid unit test, run `make gridtest`.
 To clean up, run `make clean`.

 ### grid